dunywa-it/dunywa-it/README.md

 ## Profile

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+IT

 ## Objectives
-The objective of my cybersecurity portfolio is to showcase my expertise, experience, and passion for cybersecurity, demonstrating my ability to effectively identify, mitigate, and manage security risks and threats in diverse environments.
-Through a collection of projects, certifications, achievements, and case studies, I aim to establish credibility as a skilled cybersecurity professional, capable of making meaningful contributions to organizations' security posture and safeguarding their assets and data from cyber threats."
+The objective of my portfolio is to showcase my skills, experience, and passion for IT.
+I aim to demonstrate my proficiency in providing technical assistance, troubleshooting hardware and software issues, and managing IT infrastructure.
+Additionally, I seek to contribute to open-source projects, collaborate with peers, and continually expand my knowledge in IT support.
+Ultimately, I aim to establish myself as a valuable asset in the IT industry and make meaningful contributions to projects that drive innovation and efficiency."

 ## Projects Overview
 |  Category           |     Project     |                 Skills                |     Tools       |